6 Essential Criteria For Telehealth Video Streaming

 When browser vendors (i.e. Chrome, Safari) update their software stack, would my development team need to spend hours adapting and solving bugs?

 Browser updates are inevitable.
 When Google pushes updates to Chrome, or Apple releases a new version of Safari, will your video conferencing application break?
-It can be costly for your in-house development team to debug client-side code themselves and every second spent fixing bugs is time taken away from developing new features that make your customers happier.
-Virtual Physical Therapists understood the value of a WebRTC vendor that would proactively monitor these browser vendors' early release channels and update their client-side SDKs ahead of any breaking changes.
-Because of this, it was important that their preferred choice for a live video streaming SDK came with assurance that any browser vendor software updates would not affect their operations or impact their platform’s up-time.
+It can be costly for your in-house development team to debug client-side code themselves.
+Every second spent fixing bugs is time taken away from developing new features that make your patients happier.
+Virtual Physical Therapists understood that a live video developer would monitor these browser vendors' early release channels and update their SDKs ahead of any breaking changes.
+Because of this, they chose a live video streaming SDK that would be maintained and constantly updated.

 Criteria #3: Development Support